-- Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
-All live animal exhibits should enter 4-H pocket pet show only.
+- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - All live animal exhibits should enter 4-H pocket pet show only.
+2.

+- First or second year in project

+- 2 Three years in project

-Intermediates (11-13 vrs. old)
+- Intermediates (11-13 yrs. old)

 - 3 First or second year in project

 - 4 Three years or more in project

 - Seniors (14-18 yrs. old)

-5 First or second year in project
+- 5 First or second year in project

 - 6 Three years or more in project